Zei33/image-scrambler/README.md

 **This extension is only able to modify JPEG, PNG or GIF files.
 Other file types may be added eventually if it's possible.**

 **Some CORS policies require you to be accessing the image from the host website.
 You will get a warning if this occurs and you just need to navigate directly to the image first.**

+This is a proof of concept and not fool proof by any means.
+You would need to trust Google since this application can not intercept the response before it goes through the browser.
+The concept should be considered for implementation in privacy browsers like TOR for users in countries that have authoritarian governments.
+Checking image signatures *will* be misused in the future.
+It's only a matter of when and how.